groupmm/playplot/sphinx/source/getting-started.rst

 Parameters
 ~~~~~~~~~~

--  “title”: The Title of the Window
+-  "title": The Title of the Window

-   -  Default: “Fig”
+   -  Default: "Fig"

--  “axvline_kwargs”: The keyword arguments used to create the axvline
+-  "axvline_kwargs": The keyword arguments used to create the axvline

-   -  Default: {“alpha”: 0.9, “ls”: ‘–’, “color”: ‘r’, “lw”: 1,
+   -  Default: {"alpha": 0.9, "ls": '–', "color": 'r', "lw": 1,
-      “zorder”: 10}
+      "zorder": 10}

--  “mapping”: Linear interpolated mapping between, time in the audio and
+-  "mapping": Linear interpolated mapping between, time in the audio and
    x-axis position.
 A Numpy array in the shape (n,2). e.g. [[time_0,
    pos_0], [time_1, pos_1], …, [time_n-1, pos_n-1]] Out of bounds values
    will get clamped.
 Time and position are required to rise STRONGLY